Council encourages all pet owners to be responsible for their pet's actions. Pets are referred to as 'companion animals'.

 - If you are giving away your pet you MUST have it microchipped first.

 Microchip fact sheet (pdf)

 It is the responsibility of the current owner to transfer the microchip into the new owners name.
 This can be online at the NSW Pet Registry, in person at Council's administration building, by post by completed change of ownership form, and at any RSPCA Centre.

 It is important to remember that microchipping does not take the place of council registration - you must still register your pet at six months of age.

 Council provides areas where dogs may roam free of theirs.
 Visit Leash Free Areas

 for more information.

 Dr Bob Stabler is a vet working in the region who assists pet owners to better understand their dog or cat.
-He provides temperament assessements and conducts home visits.
+He provides temperament assessments and conducts home visits.